Mermade/jgeXml/README.md

 [![Share on Twitter][twitter-image]][twitter-link]
 [![Follow on Twitter][twitterFollow-image]][twitterFollow-link]

 jgeXml provides an event-driven parser to process XML 1.0 / 1.1.
 Both pull and push modes are supported.
-Tools are included for writing XML (documents or fragments) and to convert between XML and JSON (one way JSON to YAML conversion is also supported).
+Tools are included for writing XML (documents or fragments) and to convert between XML and JSON.

 The code has no dependencies on other modules or native libraries.